shadow7412/azaka/readme.txt

 	news,
 	and whatever else I think of.

 Also it is built to be secure.
 In theory.
+(It uses some encryption.)

 There github.
 I have a readme.
 I hope you are happy. -angry fist-